Carlosrincong/AWS-Solutions-Architect-Associate/CloudFormation/README.md

 #### Service Role
 - iam:PassRole on cloudfromation:* -> Role to create/update/delete stack resources even if the user don´t have permission to work with those resources

+# Instance Scheduler
+Automatically start and stop instances to reduce cost
+Services: Autoscaling group, EC2 and RDS
+Schedules are managed in a DynamoDB table
+Using service´s tags a Lambda start and stop instances cross-region and cross-account